alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 Bank accounts and most financial products are just bits that move around.
 So, why should not banks embrace information technology?

+Right now in the sector there is an opposite tendency to do IT in-house, and a good thing it is too.
 As [FinTech](https://en.wikipedia.org/wiki/Financial_technology)
-becomes both a hot sector and a buzzword, it is becoming apparent that traditional banks can and should do more with technology, or they risk going the way of CD stores and Symbian phones.
+becomes both a hot trend and a buzzword, it is becoming apparent that traditional banks can and should do more with technology, or they risk going the way of CD stores and Symbian phones.
 Time to market is starting to be critical even for mastodontic banks.

-So, what is a core business function?
+What constitutes a "core business function" is not so obvious.
 Is providing Internet connectivity
 [a core function for Facebook](https://www.theguardian.com/technology/2016/may/12/facebook-free-basics-india-zuckerberg)?
 Are [self-driving cars core for Google](https://www.google.com/selfdrivingcar/)?